cloudflare/svg-hush/README.md

 ## Sanitization vs CSP

 Regardless of this filtering, it's best to serve SVG images with a restrictive `Content-Security-Policy`.
-This tool is a defense-in-depth for cases where the CSP header may be unsupported, lost, or bypassed (e.g. due to server/CMS misconfiguration or a `SericeWorker` that doesn't forward headers).
+This tool is a defense-in-depth for cases where the CSP header may be unsupported, lost, or bypassed (e.g. due to server/CMS misconfiguration or a `ServiceWorker` that doesn't forward headers).

 ## Early release warning